mhslub/A-Bi-Directional-RNN-Model-for-Named-Entity-Detection/Readme.md

 The model is trained separately for each level named-entities.
 For the first level, the model is trained using the input sentences in the training dataset and fixed pre-first level label all set to ‘O’.
 The model is trained on a batch size of length 128 for 15 epochs.
 For the second level training, the input sentences as well as the output labels of the first level extracted from the training dataset are used as input to train the model.
 Similar to the first level training, a batch size of 128 is used for the second level training.
 However, since the model has much less to learn in the second level as the number of nested named-entities is much smaller, 7 epochs were found to be sufficient enough for the second level training.
 To avoid overfitting, a dropout of 0.2 was used in the training of the bi-LSTM layer for both forward and recurrent states.
 The model was trained using the Adam optimizer and the categorical cross-entropy loss function.

 ## The Results and possible improvements
-The GermEval 2014 NER evaluation plan described in [a relative link](Evaluation/evaluation.pdf) was used to evaluate the trained model using the test dataset.
+[The GermEval 2014 NER evaluation plan](Evaluation/evaluation.pdf) was used to evaluate the trained model using the test dataset.
 Table 1 shows the results of all evaluation metrics provided by the evaluation script from the GermEval 2014 Shared Task.
-For full details [a relative link](evaluation_test_dataset.txt).
+For full details [click here](Evaluation/evaluation_test_dataset.txt).
 <p align="center">
 Table 1: The evaluation results of the proposed model using the GermEval 2014 NER evaluation plan metrics.
 </p>